Bible Book of Daniel, Part 8 - Chapters 10 & 11

-This point is often picked up my mainstream Christian teachers, that our prayers are answered straight away when said, however, there can be a delay in receiving the answer because of all kinds of spiritual delays and warfare.
+This point is often picked up by mainstream Christian teachers, that our prayers are answered straight away when said; however, there can be a delay in receiving the answer because of all kinds of spiritual delays and warfare.

-True, although bear in mind that in this context Daniel was about to receive the most detailed prophecy about the end times ever, therefore, would certainly attract serious spiritual warfare.
+This is true, although bear in mind that in this context, Daniel was about to receive the most detailed prophecy about the end times ever, which would certainly attract serious spiritual warfare.
 Also, Satan probably realised that the rebuilding of Jerusalem was the key to future things as per the previous 70-week prophecy in chapter nine.